BardicDefense/purple-hack/README.md

 creation):

-- **Battlemage**: You can cast spells while wearing light armour, and your class attack bonus improves to +1 every level, starting at level 1, stopping at +15.
+- **Battlemage**: You can cast spells while wearing light armour, and your class attack bonus improves to +1 every Level, starting at Level 1, stopping at +15.
 - **Focused**: Select one additional mage feat.
 - **Innate**: While you can still use them, you need not own a spellbook or consult one to prepare your spells.
-- **Specialist**: Choose one school you can already access.
-You have one additional spell slot at each spell rank, to fill with a spell from this school.
-When you gain a level, you learn one extra random new spell from this school.
+- **Specialist**: You have one additional spell slot at each spell Rank.
+Choose one school you can already access; when you gain a Level, you learn one extra random new spell from this school.
 Spells from this school are easier to bind.

-**Starting Spells**: Mages start with one random 1st-rank spell from each school to which they have access.
-Specialists then select one extra 1st-rank spell of their choice from their specialty school.
-Mages can prepare a limited number of spells each day, and gain further spell slots as they gain levels (see [Magic & Spells](#magic--spells)).
+**Starting Spells**: Mages start with one random 1st-Rank spell from each school to which they have access.
+Specialists then select one extra 1st-Rank spell of their choice from their specialty school.
+Mages can prepare a limited number of spells each day, and gain further spell slots as they gain Levels (see [Magic & Spells](#magic--spells)).

-**New Spells**: Mages learn one random new spell each time they gain a level.
-You also gain access to a new school of your choice at each name level.
-When this happens, you learn random spells of that school, one at each spell rank you can cast.

 ## Determine Formative Institution

 Using the [character background generator](/background.md#institution), determine formative institution.

-## Note Your Saving Throw Bonuses
+## Note Your Saving Throw Bonus

-**Save Bonuses:** Starts at 0.
+**Save Bonus:** Starts at 0.
 Characters gain a +1 save bonus for every 2 full Hit Dice they have.

 ## Choose Languages